Interim Associate Dean

 The degree requirements of the college ensure the development of the following skills, which are essential components of pre-law training: (1) the ability to express oneself competently in writing; (2) the ability to understand the human institutions and values with which the law deals; and (3) the ability to think creatively.
 Students who intend to pursue a legal career are therefore encouraged to choose a curriculum in the College of Humanities & Social Sciences.

-Any student considering law school as a future option should contact the University’s Pre-Law Advisor, who is housed in the College of Humanities & Social Sciences.
-The Pre-Law Advisor may be contacted at firstname.lastname@example.org.
+Any student considering law school as a future option should contact the University’s Pre-Law Advisor, which is housed in the College of Humanities & Social Sciences.
+The Pre-Law Advisor may be contacted at email@example.com.

 Minor Field Requirements (Optional)